Table of Contents

 - End-of-life indication or fault

-- Sensor is unpowered
+- The sensor is unpowered

 - Sensor wiring fault or misapplication